arnonym/ha-plugins/VOICE-ASSISTANT.md

   alias: Initialize Voip
   description: ""
 ```
 After you executed the script a new device becomes visible in the voice over ip integration.
-There you need to enable the swtich to allow "incoming calls".
+There you need to enable the switch to allow "incoming calls".

 ### 1. Configure Incoming Calls for AI Conversations